SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 **Removing Ubuntu from BIOS Boot Menu (UEFI)**

-If you mistakenly added Ubuntu to the boot menu in your BIOS or UEFI, you can find how to remove it .
+If you mistakenly added Ubuntu to the boot menu in your BIOS or UEFI, you can remove it.

 ```bash
 sudo efibootmgr